appsmithorg/appsmith-docs/website/docs/workflows/README.md

   * **Enable Human-in-the-Loop interactions:** Combine user-friendly interfaces with server-side automation to design workflows that require human decisions for: Data validation, Approvals, Feedback, and more. (**Coming Soon**)

-  * **Explore trigger types:** Appsmith offers different trigger types including Webhooks, Integrated Datasource for Appsmith Apps, and Scheduled Cron Jobs. (**Scheduled Cron Jobs - Coming Soon**)
+  * **Explore trigger types:** Appsmith offers different trigger types including Webhooks, Integrated Datasource for Appsmith Apps, and Scheduled Cron Jobs.

 ## Getting started with workflows

 Learning the fundamentals of Appsmith Workflows is crucial for maximizing productivity and building robust applications.
 Begin exploring Appsmith Workflows with the comprehensive getting started tutorial.